lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 When using Composite Signatures, the fields in the SignerInfo are used as follows:

 digestAlgorithm:
-    The digestAlgorithm contains the one-way hash function used by the CMS signer.
+    Per Section 5.3 of [RFC5652], the digestAlgorithm contains the one-way hash function used by the CMS signer.
+    To ensure collision resistance, the identified message digest algorithm SHOULD produce a hash value of a size that is at least twice the collision strength of the internal commitment hash used by ML-DSA component algorithm of the Composite Signature.

 signatureAlgorithm:
     The signatureAlgorithm MUST contain one of the the Composite Signature algorithm identifiers as specified in {{tab-cms-shas}}